NemesLaszlo/angular-resize-event/README.md

 import { AppComponent } from './app.component';

 // Import the library module
-import { AngularResizeEventModule } from 'angular-resize-event';
+import { AngularResizeEventModule } from 'angular-resize-event-package';

 @NgModule({
   declarations: [